Representative Jason r. Saine

 Representative Jason Saine represents the 97th North Carolina House District which encompasses Lincoln County.

-Representative Saine is serving his second full term in the North Carolina House after being appointed in 2011 to fill out the remaining term of Rep. Johnathan Rhyne.
+Representative Saine is serving his third full term in the North Carolina House after being appointed in 2011 to fill out the remaining term of Rep. Johnathan Rhyne.
 During his first full term Rep. Saine was recognized as the most effective freshman in the North Carolina House.
-Rep. Saine won reelection in 2012 and 2014.
+Rep. Saine won reelection in 2012, 2014, and 2016.

 Saine was appointed by Speaker of the House Tim Moore to serve as Senior Chairman for the House Finance Committee.
 The Finance Committee is responsible for tax policy in North Carolina, and in that role Chairman Saine has helped to shepherd through over half a billion dollars in tax decreases for North Carolina working families.